 And it's achieved this success because financial lenders have been cautious, purchasers have been conscientious, and developers have been credible.

 In our market, consumers have come to accept that what gets promised, gets delivered.

 Or, at least, that was the case before a series of high profile condo cancellations occurred and the media frenzy which followed.

 The most recent example; the cancellation of the Gupta Group’s ICONA condominium in Vaughan.

 Commenting on ICONA, market research company Urbanation, told the Toronto Star that the announcement by Gupta Group brings the total residential projects canceled since early 2017 to 11.

 While this seems like a lot, this represents just a small percentage of the current condo market, a percentage made even smaller as one looks back.

 Compare the number of condo buildings launched over just the last five years to the number of condo cancellations and you will see a story of stability and success.

-In data provided to Toronto Storeys by Urbanation, the research firm suggests there were 437 condo buildings opened in the last five years and only 35 buildings failed to be built and occupied (as some projects had multiple buildings, the number of projects which were cancelled during this period is less than 35).
+In data provided to Storeys by Urbanation, the research firm suggests there were 437 condo buildings opened in the last five years and only 35 buildings failed to be built and occupied (as some projects had multiple buildings, the number of projects which were cancelled during this period is less than 35).